Graduate Program

 Summer

-• Written document and oral presentation on research rotation
+• Written document and oral presentation on first year research project

 • Oral examination on fundamentals from core courses